 Your healthcare provider may be able to tell you have tinea versicolor by the shape and color of the spots.
 He or she may gently scrape off some of your skin and look at the sample through a microscope.

 How is tinea versicolor treated?

-How can I manage and prevent tinea versicolor?
+How can I manage or prevent tinea versicolor?

-- Your signs and symptoms do not get better within 2 weeks of treatment.
+- Your infection does not get better within 2 weeks of treatment.